 The Renewable Heat Incentive (RHI) was introduced by the Government to encourage homeowners, self builders and property renovators to install renewable heating systems, helping to reduce the UK’s carbon emissions.

-- Guaranteed payments made every 3 months for 7 years based on “deemed” energy consumption – based on figures from your
+- Guaranteed payments made every 3 months for 7 years based on “deemed” energy consumption (based on figures from your Energy Performance Certificate);

-- Lower flow temperature heating systems, i.e. underfloor heating, optimise heat pump performance & RHI payments.
+- Lower flow temperature heating systems i.e. underfloor heating, optimise heat pump performance and can increase RHI payments as a result;

 - Installations must be compliant with the Microgeneration Certification Scheme (MCS) to be eligible.